- How to prime your Black Berkey elements

 foodcoloring.
 This test is also not recommended for the SportBerkey™ Water Bottle.

-If your Berkey system fails the Red Food Color test
+If your Berkey water filtration system fails the Red Food Color test

 If you follow the Red Food Color Test instructions and the water in the lower chamber is not completely clear, this could be caused by one of several reasons.
 Check each of the following possibilities: